ferdinandfrank/vue-forms/docs/index.md

 #### Properties:
 This component inherits all of the shared properties listed above as well as the following:

-- **options**: An object with keys as the value and values as the labels to be used as radio choices.
+- **options:** An object with keys as the value and values as the labels to be used as radio choices.
     - type: Object
     - default: {}